About Anni’s Books

 “It means I never forgot you, Katya.
 Never.
 The violets are for your eyes, the black stems for your long, fucking lashes.
 And baby, it’s inked on my left arm, so that it rests right up against my heart.”

 Oh my God!
 Luke had the memory of me tattooed against his heart!

 How would you describe your books?

 I write for my own tastes.
-So if you like contemporary erotic romance with a lot of angst and some suspense, hot alpha heroes with damage, smart sassy heroines, also with some damage, and burning chemistry that drives lots of conflict, and even more heat—then my novels might be right up your ally.
+So if you like contemporary steamy romance with a lot of angst and some suspense, hot alpha heroes with damage, smart sassy heroines, also with some damage, and burning chemistry that drives lots of conflict, and even more heat—then my novels might be right up your ally.